terra-money/shuttle/README.md

 #### CW20 Tokens

-mAssets and the MIR token must be sent differently by calling the token contract using a `MsgExecuteContract` to send the message.
+mAssets and the MIR token must be sent differently by calling the token contract using a `MsgExecuteContract`.

 **HandleMsg JSON:**